Skicom/unstated/README.md

 #### What state should I put into Unstated?

-The React community has focused a lot on trying to put all their state in one place.
+The Inferno community has focused a lot on trying to put all their state in one place.
 You could keep doing that with Unstated, but I wouldn't recommend it.

 I would recommend a multi-part solution.